 Excitement over products like the Ouya, nVidia's Shield line, and even numerous gamepads proves that gaming on Android has entered the mainstream.
 Developers have been jumping at the opportunity to build games that work across many of the different operating systems; and thanks to the Cross-Platform SDK, they're able to integrate most of the Play Games services into their products on Windows, Mac, and Linux.
 Until now, this SDK has lagged behind the SDKs for Android and iOS on one specific feature: real-time multiplayer support.

 Looking for the previous roundup editions?
 Find them here.

-Today's roundup is presented by Stock Tracker - Stock Prices from Handy Apps.
+Today's roundup is brought to you by Stocks IQ - Stock Tracker from HandyApps.

 It's about to be a very expensive time of year for the Android faithful.
 There are Nexus things on the horizon, and let's not forget all the holiday season deals.
 I mean, who can pass up a gross of microUSB chargers for only $50?
 In order to save you cash at this crucial time, we've got some sales on apps and games.
 You don't need to go without while saving money.

 While you wait anxiously for the next installment of The Room, why not take a look at a darker and somewhat more action-oriented first-person puzzler?
 Hellraid: The Escape has just made the trip over from iOS, and it's got some impressive graphics powered by the Unreal Engine.
 Also, lots and lots of gruesome deaths.

 Update: We've checked out the Play Store page on various AP writers' accounts, and apparently the game is now marked as incompatible with everything, including the hardware listed in the description.
 At this point I'm guessing that the Android app was published prematurely, and this will change on the multi-platform release date for Trap Team, which is October 5th in the United States.